-Daniella Salvatore and Gary McPherson are current students in Miami Law’s Robert Traurig/Greenberg Traurig Real Property Development LL.M.
+Daniella Salvatore and Gary McPherson were students in Miami Law’s Robert Traurig/Greenberg Traurig Real Property Development LL.M.
 Program and participated in the Affordable Housing Practicum with Professor Shahrzad Emami.
 Both are J.D./LL.M.
-2018 candidates, previously clerked at Legal Services of Greater Miami, Inc., and received the Outstanding Law Clerk Award.
+2018 graduates, previously clerked at Legal Services of Greater Miami, Inc., and received the Outstanding Law Clerk Award.

 Daniella Salvatore and Gary McPherson

 What type of projects did you work on for the Affordable Housing Practicum with Professor Emami?